 A column definition can be altered to modify the starting value of the generator.
-RESTART alone resets the generator to zero; the option WITH <value> clauselet allows the restarted generator to start at a value other than zero.
+RESTART alone resets the generator to zero; the optional WITH <value> clause allows the restarted generator to start at a value other than zero.
 See Tracker ticket CORE-4206.